cruftyoldsysadmin/documentation/CommandLineInterface.md

 **Arguments:**

 **Optional Arguments:**
-The name of a file to output the user to
+The name of a file to output the agent to
 >-o, --output \<filename\>

 A mnemonic if none is given then one will be generated